In this section:

 How you can apply

-The application process for the 2021 Graduate Enrolled Nurse programs at Epworth are now open for Epworth Eastern, Epworth Freemasons and Epworth Richmond.
-Submit your applications through the Epworth’s Careers Portal.
+Advertising and submission of your application will be through the Epworth’s Careers Portal.
 To help you prepare, you will need to collect the following documents and upload them as part of your application process:

 - Recent CV